evlar/taostats-api/CONTRIBUTING.md

 This guide explains how to document the Taostats API using Cursor IDE and Claude 3.5 Sonnet.
 For the complete API documentation, see the [main README](README.md).

+For reference, you can find the official Taostats API documentation at [docs.taostats.io](https://docs.taostats.io/reference/welcome-to-the-taostats-api).

 ## Documentation Process

 ### 1. Capture API Documentation